peterhanania/Discord-Package/README.md

 - Install the dependencies using `npm install` or `yarn install`.
 - Start the app using `npm run dev`.

+## Installation
+When hosting locally or externally, make sure you change the `NEXT_PUBLIC_DOMAIN` environment variable in the `.env.local` file to your domain or it will use the default domain `https://discordpackage.com`.

+- Local: Just edit it manually
+- External: You need to customize it via the provider dashboard settings.
 #### Using Docker

 - Run `docker build -t discord-package-explorer .` to build the image.